Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Introduction

 A fundamental problem related to packing is to find the smallest square containing a given number of \emph{unit} squares, with rotations allowed.
-A long line of mathematical research has been devoted to this problem, initiated by Erd\H{o}s and Graham~\cite{erdos1975packing} in 1975, and it is still an active research area~\cite{chung2019efficient}. \ifshort Already with five unit squares, rotations are needed in the optimal solution: .
-For \emph{eleven}, the exact answer is unknown~\cite{Gensane2005} and the current best solution is . \else Even for \emph{eleven} unit squares, the exact answer is unknown~\cite{Gensane2005}; see Figure~\ref{fig:UnitSquarePacking}. \fi Other packing problems have much older roots, for instance Kepler's conjecture on the densest packings of spheres from 1611, famously proven by Hales in 2005~\cite{hales2005proof}.
-The 2D analog, i.e., finding the densest packings of unit disks, was solved already in 1773 by Joseph Louis Lagrange under the assumption that the disk configurations are lattices, and the general case was solved by L\'{a}szl\'{o} Fejes T\'{o}th in 1940~\cite{fejes1942dichteste} (Axel Thue already published a proof in 1890 which is considered incomplete).
+A long line of mathematical research has been devoted to this problem, initiated by Erd\H{o}s and Graham~\cite{erdos1975packing} in 1975, and it is still an active research area~\cite{chung2019efficient}.
+Even for \emph{eleven} unit squares, the exact answer is unknown~\cite{Gensane2005}; see \Cref{fig:UnitSquarePacking}.
+Other packing problems have much older roots, for instance Kepler's conjecture on the densest packings of spheres from 1611, famously proven by Hales in 2005~\cite{hales2005proof}.
+The 2D analog, i.e., finding the densest packings of unit disks, was solved already in 1773 by Lagrange under the assumption that the disk configurations are lattices, and the general case was solved by Fejes T\'{o}th in 1940~\cite{fejes1942dichteste} (Thue already published a proof in 1910~\cite{thue1910} which is considered incomplete by some experts~\cite{10.2307/26395747}).

 There is a staggering amount of papers in operations research on packing problems.
 The research is mainly experimental and focuses on the development of heuristics to solve benchmark instances efficiently.
 We refer to some surveys for an overview~\cite{bennell2008geometry, bennell2009tutorial, dyckhoff1992cutting, hopper2001review, leao2020irregular, sweeney1992cutting}.
 In contrary to theoretical work, there is a lot of experimental work on packing pieces with irregular shapes and with arbitrary rotations allowed.